TakahiroShimada/SDLfilter/README.md

 Overview
 --------

-SDLfilter contains a variety of functions to screen GPS and/or Argos locations, and to plot them on a map.
+SDLfilter contains a variety of functions to screen GPS and/or Argos locations and to assess sample sizes of tracking data for the analysis of animal distributions.

 Installation
 ------------